MBcom/kioskmanager/docs/admin-guide/user-management.md

 2.  **Assign Management of Specific Display Groups:**
     Even if a user is a Content Manager, they need explicit permission to manage the playlist of specific Display Groups.
-    * Navigate to the "Display groups" list (e.g., under "PLAYER").
+    * Navigate to the "Display groups" list.
     * Click on the name of the Display Group you want this user to manage.
     * On the "Change display group" page, find the "Managers" field (it's a many-to-many field for users).
     * Select the user(s) from the "Available users" list and move them to the "Chosen users" box for this group.